getsentry/relay/docs/index.md

   </p>
 </p>

-Sentry Relay is a work in progress service that pushes some functionality from the Sentry SDKs as well as the Sentry server into a proxy process.

-### What needs does Relay address ?
+Sentry Relay is a standalone service that allows you to scrub personal information and improve event response time.
+It acts as a middle layer between your application and Sentry.io.

+**Relay is still work in progress.**

+## Use Cases for Relay

-There are a few usage scenarios which Relay was designed to handle.
+Relay was designed with a few usage scenarios in mind.

-#### Removal of personal identifiable information (PII) from events

-Without Relay, PII stripping can be done in the Sentry SDK or on the server side in Sentry's infrastructure.

-Having PII stripping done inside the Sentry SDK has two disatvantages:

-* puts potentially unacceptable processing burden on the applications that emit events
-* it is not a unified mechanism and multiple applications potentially using multiple language SDKs need to be configured

-Having PII stripping on Sentry's server side infrastructure, while solving the problems mentioned above, has the disadvantage that it implies transporting the messages with potentially sensitive information outside the barriers of an organization.
-This might not be an acceptable solution to some oranizations for various legal and complience reasons.

-Running a Relay server inside an organization boundary can solve the PII striping problems mentioned above by both having the PII Striping done in one centrailzed place without putting any processing burden on the client applications and also having it done before the information leaves the organization infrastructure.

-#### Increased event response time performance
+### Scrubbing Personally Identifiable Information (PII)

+Sentry allows to scrub PII in two places: in the SDK before sending the event, and upon arrival on Sentry's infrastructure.
+Relay adds a third option that allows to scrub data in a central place before sending it to Sentry.

+To choose the right place for data scrubbing, consider:

+- If you prefer to configure data scrubbing in a central place, you can let Sentry handle data scrubbing.
+Upon arrival, Sentry immediatly applies [server-side scrubbing] and guaratees that personal information is never stored.

+- If you cannot send PII outside your infrastructure but you still prefer to configure data scrubbing in one centralized place, run Relay and configure your SDKs to send events there.
+Relay uses the privacy settings configured in Sentry, and scrubs PII before forwarding data to Sentry.

+- For the most strict data privacy requirements, you can configure SDKs to scrub PII using the [before_send hooks], which prevents data from being collected on the device.
+This may require you to replicate the same logic across your applications and could lead to a performance impact.

+### Improved Response Time

-Relay is designed to be extremely performant and it will respond very quickly to event requests.
-Having a Relay installed close to an organization infrstructure will further improve the response when sending events.
+Relay is designed to respond very quickly to requests.
+Having Relay installed close to your infrastructure will further improve the response when sending events.

+This can particularly reduce the roundtrip time in remote locations.

+### Enterprise Domain Name

+By default, SDKs need to be configured with a DSN that points to `sentry.io`.
+If you need to restrict all HTTP communication to a custom domain name, Relay can act as an opaque proxy that reliably forwards events to Sentry.

-## Getting started
+## Getting Started

 In this section we will create a simple setup using the default settings.
-Check the [In depth configuration]( ./indepthconfig) page for a detail discussion of various operating scenarious for Relay.
+Check the _[Advanced Configuration]_ page for a detail discussion of various operating scenarious for Relay.

 The Relay server is called `relay`.
-Binaries can be downloaded from the [GitHub releases page](https://github.com/getsentry/relay/releases).
+Binaries can be downloaded from [GitHub Releases] and a Docker image is provided on [DockerHub].

-After downloading, place the binary somewhere on your `PATH` and make it executable.
+### Initializing Configuration

-In order to create the initial configuration Relay provides the`config init` command.
-The command creates configuration files in the `.realy`  folder under the directory in which the command is run:
+In order to create the initial configuration, Relay provides the `relay config init` command.
+The command puts configuration files in the `.relay` folder under the current working directory:

 ```bash
 ❯ ./relay config init